Credit: Education in Atlanta

 “I just think that the homeless population looks a little differently now,” says Davis.
 “You know, just based on the economic status of a lot of our families, it just looks differently.
 It could be any of us.
 And that was always the case.
 But I think realistically now we can see that.
 I’m proud to say that in Clayton County, we have a lot of homeless students that are meeting academic standards above and beyond in spite of their living situations.
 And while we don’t try to embarrass them about their situations, we support their academic success, show sympathetic means to their situations, and encourage them to be the best.”

-And that what it looked like last month when Clayton County Public Schools Cafe had a joyful atmosphere for families experiencing homelessness.
+That is what it looked like last month when Clayton County Public Schools Cafe had a joyful atmosphere for families experiencing homelessness.
 Families went inside to check in and chose a Nike hoodie or a smartwatch for their kids.
 After choosing, they were offered lunches and water and given a laundry basket with a bundle of products.
 They signed up for Smith’s workshop before checking out and receiving gift cards for each child, leaving with their children excitedly showing their parents the gifts they received.

 While homelessness can be a taboo subject, Clayton’s Homeless Education Team and its volunteers believe that the sooner people start talking about it, the sooner they can work to eliminate it.